jneidel/setup-webpack/readme.md

 Default: `8000`

-Describes the port your app is running on.
+Describes the port your server/app is running on.

 **port:**